footfish/ivrswitchboard-fullstack/README.md

 ### Run local
 The following will run the full stack on localhost installed with test data (proxying the api).
 You will need to make sure your server .env is correctly configured - [see readme for server](/server).
-(You may install a local database or use the heroku database MONGODB_URI.)
+(*Note: You may install a local database or use the heroku database configured (MONGODB_URI).*)

-Make sure you are in the code root folder (not ./server or ./client) then run;
+Make sure you are in the codes root folder (ie. folder above ./server and ./client) then run;
 ```
 npm run dev
 ```